dotnet/docs/docs/framework/wcf/diagnostics/etw/analytic-tracing-overview.md

  For more information about ETW, see [Improve Debugging and Performance Tuning with ETW](http://go.microsoft.com/fwlink/?LinkId=164781).

  In addition to using the Windows System, Security, and Application event logs to analyze application, [!INCLUDE[wv](../../../../../includes/wv-md.md)] and [!INCLUDE[lserver](../../../../../includes/lserver-md.md)] introduced additional logs under the Applications and Services Logs top-level node.
-The purpose of these new logs is to store events for a particular application or specific component instead of global events that have a system-wide impact (such as the type of events that the Security event log might record). [!INCLUDE[netfx_current_short](../../../../../includes/netfx-current-short-md.md)] unifies and correlates the logging of [!INCLUDE[indigo2](../../../../../includes/indigo2-md.md)] Trace Events, [!INCLUDE[indigo2](../../../../../includes/indigo2-md.md)] Message Logs, and [!INCLUDE[wf1](../../../../../includes/wf1-md.md)] Tracking records to the Applications and Services Logs.
+The purpose of these new logs is to store events for a particular application or specific component instead of global events that have a system-wide impact (such as the type of events that the Security event log might record). [!INCLUDE[netfx_current_short](../../../../../includes/netfx-current-short-md.md)] unifies and correlates the logging of WCF Trace Events, WCF Message Logs, and [!INCLUDE[wf1](../../../../../includes/wf1-md.md)] Tracking records to the Applications and Services Logs.

 ## Concepts and Capabilities
- The following concepts and capabilities apply to [!INCLUDE[indigo2](../../../../../includes/indigo2-md.md)] Analytic Tracing.
+ The following concepts and capabilities apply to WCF Analytic Tracing.

 ### Enabling WCF Diagnostics Settings
  WCF diagnostics are enabled within the \<system.serviceModel>\<diagnostics> configuration section.